 What Makes This Pumpkin Pie So Special

 Every baker is going to say their pumpkin pie is the best.
 And I suppose that may be the case because baking is so subjective.
 However, I do think there are a few key requirements for a good pumpkin pie.
-Which I believe all are represented in this 6-Inch Pumpkin Pie recipe.

 - All-Butter, Flaky Crust – Why an all-butter pie crust?
 Because it is super flaky and full of flavor.
 I have yet to test out a pie dough made with shortening.
 But, I am having a hard time thinking it would yield the same flaky crust!
+The same is true for a flaky gluten free pie crust to make a gluten free pumpkin pie!

 - Silky Pumpkin Pie Filling – Some pumpkin pie fillings can taste watery or overly sweet.
 This recipe avoids all of that by using heavy cream, brown sugar, and maple syrup (no sweetened condensed milk here!)
 And when you think about it, all of the ingredients in the pumpkin pie filling are all of the ingredients we would use to make a homemade custard!